19hours/sg-statutes/Acts/Stamp Duties Act.md

 [23/2011 wef 01/01/2012]

+(2A) Orders made under subsection (2) in force immediately before 1st January 2012 shall be deemed to be rules made under subsection (2).

+[Act 1 of 2013 wef 22/02/2013]

-(2A) The Minister may, in any particular case, in his discretion and at any time waive in whole or in part any condition imposed under subsection (1).
+(2B) The Minister may, in any particular case, in his discretion and at any time waive in whole or in part any condition imposed under subsection (1).

 [23/2011 wef 01/01/2012]

+[Act 1 of 2013 wef 22/02/2013]

 (3) Where the Minister is satisfied that a person to whom a remission or reduction of duty is granted fails to comply with any condition imposed under subsection (1) (whether a condition precedent or a condition subsequent), an amount equal to the amount of duty so remitted or reduced shall be recoverable as a debt due to the Government.

 [28/2010 wef 09/12/2010]

-(3A) Subsection (3) does not apply to any condition which has been, or to the extent that it has been, waived in the person’s case under subsection (2A).
+(3A) Subsection (3) does not apply to any condition which has been, or to the extent that it has been, waived in the person’s case under subsection (2B).

 [23/2011 wef 01/01/2012]

+[Act 1 of 2013 wef 22/02/2013]

 (4) The amount recoverable under subsection (3) shall be payable at the place stated in a notice served by the Commissioner on the person, within one month after the service of the notice by the Commissioner on that person.